DBinaghi/plugin-HonorThyLibrarians/README.md

 ## Description
 Omeka Classic plugin that creates public page to give credit to people who have added or edited items

-The page will list all librarians, with number of pages contributed and last contribution date.
+The page will list all librarians, with number of Items contributed and last contribution date.
 The page can be customized with messages before and after the table.

 ## Installation
 Uncompress files and rename plugin folder "HonorThyLibrarians".